Character Card Overview

 - They obtains better equipment

-Levels and equipment are represented on the character sheet.
+Attributes and are represented by the smaller squares which will house custom, color-matching dice.
+Usable items are equipped on the brown squares in accordance with the rows associated with each attribute.
 Skills and talents are represented by cards that are reusable and playable during encounters.
-Below is an example of the Knight’s character card.
+Below is an example of the Knight’s character sheet.

 When a character finds a usable item, they can equip it onto their character card if the character currently meets certain requirements.
 To the right (or above) is an example of a Short Sword with its key elements diagrammed.